 In sub-Saharan Africa, including Nigeria, helminth infections are widespread, with children being the most vulnerable group due to their frequent exposure to contaminated environments and their developing immune systems (Nwosu, 2020).
 The World Health Organization (WHO) estimates that approximately 50 million people worldwide suffer from invasive amoebic infection each year, resulting in 40-100 thousand deaths annually (Petri et al., 2000).
 Cryptosporidiosis is becoming most prevalent in both developed and developing countries among patients with AIDS and among children aged less than five years (Mor and Tzipori, 2008).

 The prevalence of intestinal parasite infections varies across different regions in Nigeria and is influenced by factors such as climate, hygiene practices, socio-economic status and pollution, which result in contamination of food and water.
-In semi-urban and rural communities where the dwellers are generally poor and uneducated and lack basic amenities like potable water supply and good sanitary facilities, intestinal parasitic infections cause major health problems particularly among school children (Chukwu et al., 2023; Ahmed et al., 2023: Ezeagwuna et al., 2019; Oblukwu et al., 2018; (Ekpenyong and Eyo, 2015; Ugboaja et al., 2014; Nock et al., 2003; Adeyeba and Akinlabi, 2002; Ogbe et al., 2002).
+In semi-urban and rural communities where the dwellers are generally poor and uneducated and lack basic amenities like potable water supply and good sanitary facilities, intestinal parasitic infections cause major health problems particularly among school children (Chukwu et al., 2023; Ahmed et al., 2023: Ezeagwuna et al., 2019; Oblukwu et al., 2018; Ekpenyong and Eyo, 2015; Ugboaja et al., 2014; Nock et al., 2003; Adeyeba and Akinlabi, 2002; Ogbe et al., 2002).

 In Nigeria, and specifically in Plateau State, the burden of IPIs is considerable due to inadequate sanitation, poor hygiene practices, and limited access to clean water.
 Lack of adequate attention to intestinal helminthic disease accounts for the high incidences in children especially in Nigeria where about 70% of school children are enrolled in primary school (WHO, 2023).